 Two Dead, Two Wounded During Robbery Attempt at Deptford Mall

 DEPTFORD, N.J.
-(AP) _ A would-be robber and an armored car guard traded gunfire inside a shopping mall Monday, killing one shopper and injuring another.
-The gunman also was killed and the guard was in critical condition.
+(AP) _ A would-be robber and an armored car guard traded gunfire inside a shopping mall Monday, killing a man who had come to cash a check and critically wounding a girl.

 ``People were shopping as usual.
 Then out of blue I heard what sounded like firecrackers,″ said Peter Frantzen, 28, who was about eight stores away.

 ``There were three _ boom boom boom _ then a pause then another three.
 I stuck my head out of the store and saw people running toward the (opposite) end of the mall.″

 A stolen maroon Honda, believed to be a getaway car, was recovered on a road next to the mall, with a weapon inside, and authorities said late Monday night that they were searching for at least two more suspects.

 One eyewitness told The Associated Press that 15 minutes after the shootout, a man was running through the mall waving a gun behind him.
 Others told police they saw one or two men flee in a red car.

 Police SWAT teams searched the mall until 8 p.m. for anyone hiding inside, but came up empty.
 Two men were questioned and released, and are not suspects, said Gloucester County Prosecutor Harris Y. Cotton.

 FBI spokeswoman Linda Vizi said a bag of money was found near the dead gunman; she did not know how much.
 The guard’s 9mm pistol was found emptied, and the robber’s semiautomatic gun also was recovered.